Who pays the legal costs of challenging a will in the UK?

 - Does the losing party deserve leniency because they did nothing more than fail in a suit which was justified by good and sufficient grounds for doubt?

-In this particular case, whilst there was clearly uncertainty as to whether the Will had been “done properly”, in circumstances where the daughters openly accepted that they were content with an equal division of the Estate, was it reasonable for them to initiate court proceedings?
+In this particular case, while there was clearly uncertainty as to whether the will had been “done properly”, in circumstances where the daughters openly accepted that they were content with an equal division of the estate, was it reasonable for them to initiate court proceedings?

-After considering all these factors, the Judge concluded that whilst the initial enquiries into the circumstances surrounding the making of the Will were reasonable, the onward pursuit of the litigation and the refusal to Mediate was not.
-Accordingly, the Order made was that the parties should pay their own legal costs.
+After considering all these factors, the judge concluded that while the initial enquiries into the circumstances surrounding the making of the will were reasonable, the onward pursuit of the litigation and the refusal to mediate was not.
+Accordingly, the order made was that the parties should pay their own legal costs.

-the case is a salient reminder that parties should not assume that the estate will pay the costs, though it is helpful to know that this is an option.
-It also underlines the Court’s encouragement of parties engaging in Alternative Dispute Resolution, especially mediation) at an early stage, to try and avoid unnecessary litigation.
+The case is a helpful reminder that parties should not assume that the estate will always pay the legal costs.
+It also underlines the court’s encouragement of parties engaging in Alternative Dispute Resolution, especially mediation, at an early stage, to try and avoid unnecessary litigation.